How to Cut Back on Sugar Over the Summer Holidays

 If your children find the temptation of sugar too much, pack up a picnic, leave your wallet at home and go to a park or beauty spot where constant demands for sugary snacks won’t spoil the day.

 Don’t sugar-coat it: educating your children at an early age on the dangers of too much sugar to their dental health will stand them in good stead for life.
+Children can understand basic concepts like tooth decay and how their dietary choices will impact their long-term health.

-If you have any concerns about tooth decay contact Bhandal Dental Practice today.
+If you have any concerns about tooth decay contact Bhandal Dental Practice to day.

 Call us now to make an appointment